buntine/basmap/README.md

 # BASMAP
 Buntine's Awesome Sitemap Audit Program.

-BASMAP is a command line utility for auditing the Sitemap.xml at a given website.
+BASMAP is a command line utility for auditing the [Sitemap](https://en.wikipedia.org/wiki/Sitemaps) at a given website.

-**A work in progress**

 ## Usage